vacu9708/Shopping-mall/Future.md

 - `Scalibility`: Kubernetes allows services to be easily scaled horizontally across a cluster of machines by adding or removing instances based on demand.
 - `Service discovery`: Kubernetes provides a service discovery mechanism, allowing services to find and communicate with each other using DNS or environment variables.
 - `Load balancing`: Kubernetes also includes a load balancer that distributes traffic across multiple instances of a service.

+## Handling large load on the DB
+**Horizontal scaling with load balancing**: Read replicas can handle additional read-only traffic.

 ## Monitoring
 ### Logback with Logstash encoder: